America’s Unwillingness to Accept Evolution En Masse is...Complicated, Part 5

-As explained in part 1, we’re having a roundtable discussion of Joseph T. Spadafino’s “Americans’ Unwillingness to Accept Evolution En Masse Is a Failure of Science Education,” posted at (although later withdrawn from) the Huffington Post.
+As in parts 1, 2, 3, and 4, we’re having a roundtable discussion of Joseph T. Spadafino’s “Americans’ Unwillingness to Accept Evolution En Masse Is a Failure of Science Education,” posted at (although later withdrawn from) the Huffington Post.
 Joining me are Ian Binns (elementary science educator and researcher), Amanda Glaze (scientist/science educator and NCSE guest blogger), Chris Lynn (associate professor of anthropology and director of the evolutionary studies minor at the University of Alabama), Caitlin Schrein (evolutionary anthropologist, science writer, and former teacher), and Adam Shapiro (author and historian of science).
-Take it away, Adam!
+As promised, we’re going to wrap the discussion up with some concluding thoughts.

 Are you a teacher and want to tell us about an amazing free resource?
 Do you have an idea for a Misconception Monday or other type of post?
 Have a fossil to share?
 See some good or bad examples of science communication lately?
 Drop me an email or shoot me a Tweet @keeps3.